About the Clinic

 For Prospective Clients

-The Federal Practice Clinic takes clients from Benton, Washington, Crawford, Sebastian, Scott, Polk, Logan, Franklin, Johnson, Madison, Newton, Carroll, Boone, Marion, Searcy, and Baxter counties.
+The Bankruptcy Clinic takes clients from Benton, Washington, Crawford, Sebastian, Scott, Polk, Logan, Franklin, Johnson, Madison, Newton, Carroll, Boone, Marion, Searcy, and Baxter counties.
 To qualify, clients must be below 200% of the federal poverty line for Arkansas and be available to come to meetings at the University of Arkansas Law School Legal Clinic.

-The Federal Practice Clinic does new client intake primarily at the beginning of the Fall and Spring semesters, in August and January.
+The Bankruptcy Clinic does new client intake primarily at the beginning of the Fall and Spring semesters, in August and January.
 During intake, students will review your case to determine that it is a case we can handle, and review your financial situation to make sure you meet income requirement guidelines.
-Intake appointments are scheduled from the Federal Practice Clinic waiting list.
+Intake appointments are scheduled from the Bankruptcy Clinic waiting list.
 Those interested in getting services should call and ask to be added to the waiting list well in advance of the intake periods.
 Additional intakes may occur outside of these periods, if time and student availability allow, but are not guaranteed.

 If selected, a student attorney, with faculty attorney supervision, will handle all aspects of the representation, including all legal filing and court appearances.
-There is no fee to be represented by the Federal Practice Clinic.
+There is no fee to be represented by the Bankruptcy Clinic.
 However, clients are responsible for all filing fees, court costs, and any other out of pocket expenses.

 Please read our Frequently Asked Questions for Prospective Clients.